johnwparks03/johnwparks03/README.md

 ### Hi there 👋
 I'm currently a third year student at the University of Cincinnati studying computer science.
-One area I am interested in currently is anythign that involves artificial intelligence.
+One area I am interested in currently is anything that involves artificial intelligence.
 I'm currently reading a book about learning computer vision using Tensorflow.
 In the future I hope to participate in machine learning projects!